willfurnass/sheffield_hpc/hpc/installing-software.rst

     * Users should endeavour to download source code or software binaries
          * produced by trusted developers/vendors and
          * acquired from trusted repositories/locations.
+    * Users should keep software up to date where reproducibility is not a concern.
     * Users should remove any software that is definitely no longer needed.

 To discuss and get support regarding these requirements